 The cause of transient tic disorder can be physical or mental (psychological).
 It may be a mild form of Tourette syndrome.

 The child may have facial tics or tics involving movement of the arms, legs, or other areas.

 The tics often look like nervous behavior.
 Tics appear to get worse with stress.
 They do not occur during sleep.

 The health care provider will consider physical causes of transient tic disorder before making a diagnosis.

 In order to be diagnosed with transient tic disorder, the child must have had tics almost every day for at least 4 weeks, but less than a year.

 Doctors recommend that family members do not call attention to the tics at first.
 This is because unwanted attention may make the tics worse.
 If the tics are severe enough to cause problems at school or work, behavioral techniques and medicines may help.

 Simple childhood tics usually disappear over a period of months.

 There are usually no complications.
-A chronic motor or vocal tic disorder can develop.
+A chronic motor tic disorder can develop.